UBWH/ubwh_support.github.io/assets/documents/AGinsAP.md

 * PoE powered (24V PoE)

 ## Instructions
-1. Download the [config file](../AGinsAP.cfg) to your laptop/tablet
+1. Download the [config file](../AGinsAP.zip) to your laptop/tablet
+1. Unzip the downloaded file to extract the file `AGinsAP.cfg`
 1. Start with the unit in Factory Default mode
 1. Connect an ethernet cable between:
    * A 24V PoE supply (Pins 4,5 (+DC)  7,8 (-DC)